Vouliagmeni beach

 # Varkiza beach

 The region of Varkiza is located on the southern side of the Attica peninsula, on the way to Cape Sounion.
-This is actually a town with full facilities and a few beaches in a walking distance from the town center.
+This is actually a town with full facilities and a few beaches in a walking distance from the town centre.
 Some beaches are large and organized, while others are smaller bays with a short coast to swim.
-The largest beach in Varkiza is Yabanaki, a sandy bay with umbrellas, sun beds, beach bars, and snack bars.
+The largest beach in Varkiza is Yabanaki, a sandy bay with umbrellas, sun beds, beach bars and snack bars.
 Visitors can go there by bus from Glyfada Square (Bus 149 and 170) in about 40 min ride.

 # Beaches at Cape Sounion